Alex Tapscott interview: Taking stock of the blockchain revolution

 Punditry runs in this family.
 Don Tapscott has been writing about business strategy for decades, doing everything from pontificating about Wikinomics to giving Ted Talks about the future of money.
 And now his son, Alex Tapscott, has joined the family business as a speaker, investor, writer, and adviser on emerging technologies.
 The younger Tapscott’s own Tedx Talk on blockchain has been viewed more than 630,000 times.

 The Tapscotts are excited about the revolutionary potential of blockchain.
 It’s a 2018 phenomenon, but they are certainly not late to the party.
-In 2016, they co-authored The Blockchain Revolution: How the technology behind Bitcoin is changing money, business, and the world.
+In 2016, they coauthored The Blockchain Revolution: How the Technology Behind Bitcoin Is Changing Money, Business, and the World.
 The book has been a bestseller in a few countries and has been translated into 18 languages.
 Now it has been updated in its paperback edition, which hit the streets in June.
 It’s all about how decentralized cryptocurrencies, bolstered by the security and transparency of blockchain, could disrupt all sorts of traditional businesses, including banks.

 “The success of the book internationally reflects the global nature of this whole industry.
 This is not something where all the value and innovation is being created in Silicon Valley.
 It’s not like the early ’90s.
 The technology is global, and the phenomenon is global as well,” said Alex Tapscott, in an interview with VentureBeat.